openSUSE/news-o-o/README.md

 * Information about an open-source project, its community and users

 * "How to use" or "tutorials" about packages (official or unofficial)

+Blogs are shared on <https://planet.opensuse.org/>, which is a web feed aggregator that collects blog posts from people about openSUSE.

 ## How to submit a new post?